 This section delineates the results of the systematic literature review and is structured to address the research questions.
 The results were classified into two primary themes: essential attributes of the utilized studies and conclusions derived from these studies.

 The featured studies varied in their focus areas, study methodologies, countries, age ranges, and publishing journals.
 The key characteristics are listed in Table 1.
-Research from many geographic regions, including Ethiopia, Ghana, Kenya, Nigeria Indonesia, India, and numerous other nations provides a comprehensive perspective on SME sustainability through a wide range of digitization and triple bottom line techniques.
+Research from many geographic regions, including Ethiopia, Ghana, Kenya, Nigeria, Indonesia, India, and numerous other nations, provides a comprehensive perspective on SME sustainability through a wide range of digitization and triple bottom line techniques.

 Table:1 characteristics of the studies that were used.